LucianBornaz/FlexiServices/README.md

 # FlexiServices

 Library which helps to refactor existing solution and run classes as WCF services without changing the code.
-Classes run as WCF services needs to be moved in a separate project than the interfaces they implement.
+Classes run as WCF services need to be moved in a separate project than the interfaces they implement.
-DI container needs to be set up to create a channel to the newly created WCF services instead of instances of the classes.
+DI container needs to be set up to create a channel to the newly created WCF service instead of a instance of the class.

 Adantages:
 - classes can be easily set up to be consumed directly or as WCF services;